mowas455/incident-automation/README.md

   -d '{
     "customer_id": "99876",
     "channel": "email",
-    "message": "I was charged twice",
+    "message": "I was charged twice and this is ridiculous!", "email": "test@example.com"
-    "email": "test@example.com"
   }'
 ```